sensation5566/html5-qrcode/examples/event-registration/README.md

 <script src="https://unpkg.com/html5-qrcode"></script>
 ```

 The demo uses `localStorage` to keep check-in information so it works without a backend server.
+Make sure the `PARTICIPANTS` array in `store.html` lists the IDs encoded in your QR codes.

 All pages start the scanner with `{ facingMode: "environment" }` so the back camera is preferred.
 If it isn't available, they fall back to the default camera automatically.